Kathmandu Valley Tours and Sightseeing.

 Swayambhunath Stupa Sightseeing.

-Three kilometers west of Kathmandu city complex locates one of the world's most glorious Buddhist Stupa, it is said to be 2000 years old.
+Three kilometers west of Kathmandu located one of the world's most glorious Buddhist Stupa, it is said to be 2000 years old.
 Visitors often call it "Monkey Temple".
 The main structure is brick and clay which supports a lofty conical spire capped by a pinnacle of copper gilt.
 There are the all-seeing eyes of Lord Buddha on the four sides of the spire.
 Being situated seventy meters above the level of the valley, the hill of Swayambhunath is a mosaic of small stupa and pagoda temples.

 Pashupatinath Temple Sightseeing.